 Have you always wanted to learn the tango?
 Get out on that dance floor!
 Or how about a cooking classes?
 The options with that are endlessly delicious!
 This is one of my personal favorites from the list.
 I love learning new things and try to take a class a few times a year.

 It doesn’t matter what you do as long as your filthy when you’re finished.
 Get outside and in the garden, go puddle jumping during a rainstorm or have a good old fashioned mud fight!

 Everyday Adventures: Try Geocaching

 Geocaching is like a treasure hunt with a GPS.
 People, called cachers, hide plastic containers of various sizes and mark their location with a GPS.
 It sounds really strange, but once you try it, it’s a blast!

 While on a trip on New Orleans, I was able to step foot on the roof of the tallest building in the city to find a geocache.
 I also got the best 360 degree view of the city that most people never see.

-To participate go to Geocaching.com and make an account.
-It's completely free and there is plenty of information on the site to give you a full explanation.
+To participate in this everyday adventure go to Geocaching.com and make an account.
+It’s completely free and there is plenty of information on the site to give you a full explanation.
 Then, using your smartphone download the app and get rolling.
 Have fun!